Kalougear/ProjectForge/README.md

 - Use descriptive project names
 - Start with ONGOING or Test_And_Experiments
 - Move to DONE when complete
-- Use Code_Archives for useful snippets
+- Use Code_Vault for useful snippets

 ### For Arduino/PlatformIO Projects